DATAMATH CALCULATOR MUSEUM

 • Begin collecting data.

-The hardware of the CBL 2 System makes use of a powerful Toshiba TMP91CW12F microcontroller with fast 10-bit Analog-Digital converters, a 32k Bytes RAM and 1M Byte of Flash memory.
+The hardware of the CBL 2 System makes use of a powerful Toshiba TMP91CW12F microcontroller with fast 10-bit Analog-Digital converters, a 32k Bytes Static RAM and 1M Bytes of Flash ROM.
 The brain of the CBL 2 is a member of the TLCS-90 family, actually a 16-bit implementation of the Zilog Z80 CPU with 4k Byte RAM and 128k Byte ROM plus a lot of peripherals integrated into a tiny package.

 The CBL 2 system accepts three analog inputs